I have recently returned from a trip to Afghanistan.

 On the contrary, Untamed Borders’ guests travel in generic local taxis and stay in low-profile guesthouses.
 Low-profile is your best friend in a dangerous environment.
 Given the better price – albeit by far the highest I have paid for any of my organised trips – I decided to go with Untamed Borders.

 Having returned from my trip, I discovered that I could have paid substantially less had I gone directly to a locally registered Afghan travel company rather than through a Western establishment of the calibre of Untamed Borders.
 All things on the ground in Afghanistan are actually handled by several local individuals, some of whom have their own travel companies and run similar tours.
-Unless you are travelling on a fixed-date organised group tour, the role of a foreign company, such as Untamed Borders, in organising your trip is limited to taking and passing on your information, processing the payment – of which they retain a significant share – and answering questions.
+Unless you are travelling on one of the fixed-date organised group tours in Afghanistan – for which Untamed Borders are indeed famous – the role of a foreign company, such as Untamed Borders, in organising your trip is limited to taking and passing on your information, processing the payment – of which they retain a significant share – and answering questions.
 Local contacts purchase domestic flights, arrange guides, vehicles and drivers, book hotels, make all local payments and prepare the Letter of Invitation (LOI), a key document to receive an Afghan tourist visa.
 It is easy to see that I could have easily bypassed Untamed Borders in my planning.

 Finally, I do not recommend visiting Afghanistan without a good, trusted local guide and / or driver.
 Travelling unaccompanied or picking a stranger off the street for the day is possible, but there is simply too much risk involved.
 Moreover, very few locals speak English, and those that do tend to look for well-paid positions with embassies, international organisations and NGOs.
 Finding a trusted English-speaking local willing to accompany a tourist in Afghanistan is nearly impossible at short notice.